open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-vagrant.md

 - [`vagrant halt dev`](https://www.vagrantup.com/docs/cli/halt.html) will shut down the "running" virtual machine, its state will become "poweroff".
 - [`vagrant destroy dev`](https://www.vagrantup.com/docs/cli/destroy.html) will delete the virtual machine entirely.
 To use community Planet again, we will have to rebuild a new machine from scratch using `vagrant up`.

-To conserve hardware resources of your computer, you could use `vagrant halt dev` to shutdown the virtual machine that's running your community Plnet.
+To conserve hardware resources of your computer, you could use `vagrant halt dev` to shutdown the virtual machine that's running your community Planet.
 Use `vagrant up dev` to turn the virtual machine back on when you need to access your community Planet again.

 ## More about Vagrant CLI